jaywarfield/codepattern-multitier-vpc/README.md

 - [WordPress](https://wordpress.com) (popular web, blog and e-commerce platform) demonstrates horizontal scalability across zones.
 - [MySQL](https://www.mysql.com) (typical open source database) demonstrates multiple database servers and replication strategy across zones.

-When you have completed this code pattern, you will understand how to:
+When you have completed this code pattern, you will understand:
-* How to provision and configure a complete and functioning VPC environment.
+* How to provision and configure a working VPC environment.
 * How to create Terraform scripts and use [Schematics Workspace](https://cloud.ibm.com/docs/schematics?topic=schematics-workspace-setup) to provision infrastructure.
 * How to create Ansible playbooks and use [Schematics Action](https://cloud.ibm.com/docs/schematics?topic=schematics-create-playbooks) to configure infrastructure.